 While young adults have received specific attention in other policy areas (e.g. care experienced young adults are eligible for aftercare until age 26) and in other jurisdictions, there remains a distinct policy, practice and knowledge gap in relation to justice involved young adults in Scotland.
 For example, there is currently no specific policy/approach for working with justice involved young adults in Scotland.

-This programme will support young adults to co-design an approach to justice that upholds their rights, meets their needs, and contributes to a peaceful, socially just and inclusive society.
-A series of activities engaging young adults, drawing on design-led approaches, will facilitate participation, stimulate thinking and promote innovation.
-Outputs will be used to encourage practitioners, policymakers and academics to consider the policy, practice and cultural changes needed to implement change.
+This programme focused on suporting young adults to co-design an approach to justice that upholds their rights, meets their needs, and contributes to a peaceful, socially just and inclusive society.
+A series of activities engaging young adults, drawing on design-led approaches, facilitated participation, stimulated thinking and promoted innovation.
+Outputs have been used to encourage practitioners, policymakers and academics to consider the policy, practice and cultural changes needed to implement change.

 To mark 10 years of SUII, we designed a series of posters and collaborated with Woods Noble Video to produce videos showcasing some programmes supported by SUII between 2012 and 2022.
 Click on the image above for a full view of the poster created for this programme.